Last Updated: September 2022

 Recognize that many issues you may encounter won't be Tethys specific.
 If you can figure out where the error is coming from then you can narrow your search (see: Check the Logs).
 For example, if the error is occurring in one of the NGINX logs, then adding "NGINX" to your search terms would be more helpful than adding "Tethys".

-The Tethys Platform Forum is an excellent place to search for Tethys-specific problems.
-Many members of the forum respond to questions posted on the forum, including the primary developers of Tethys Platform.
+The Tethys Platform GitHub Discussions is an excellent place to search for Tethys-specific problems.
+Many members of the group respond to questions posted, including the primary developers of Tethys Platform.

 Please search for your issue before posting a new question, as someone likely has already asked the question you want to ask.
 If you do post a question, please provide as much information as possible.
 At a minimum, include: